-It's no surprise that cross stitch is the most popular embroidery method.
+It's no surprise that counted cross stitch is the most popular embroidery method.
 The stitches are easy to learn, and there are a variety of fabrics and patterns to suit every style.

 It can be done in large, easy embroidery stitches or in smaller fine, detailed stitches.

 This embroidery method requires an evenweave fabric so the squares are a consistent size.
+The designs look pixelated with tiny blocks of color.

 Some people like to embellish with stitches on preprinted pictures.
 Others count colored squares or squares with symbols in them to follow a charted pattern, as I did for the counted butterfly ornament in the photo below.

-The simple x stitch forms the base of the entire design.
+The simple X stitch forms the base of the entire design.
 Other stitches form accents.

 If you think about a pixilated graphic, that's the same concept of small squares making up a design.
 But stitching with thread has been around a lot longer than computer screens!